 Try Your Hand at Water Sports

-You’re dying to see the amazing Hawaiian sea life on a snorkeling adventure – no problem.
+Or, perhaps you’re dying to see the amazing Hawaiian sea life on a snorkeling adventure – no problem.

 If all you really want is to kayak around the island to your heart’s content, we’ve got that covered, too.
 Just remember a swimsuit, sunscreen, and perhaps some water shoes.